Tribute to Stella Cynthia Nord

 One play's title is "They come in Threes''.

 It is about a battler in the supermarket, who finds he can only buy a toothbrush and a mousetrap in packs of three each.
 The assistant baffles him with science about why he really does need three of each.
 When the battler puzzles about the maths, the assistant tries to sell him 3 calculators - one calculator checks the maths and the other two calculators check the first calculator.
-She could sit down at a big old Remington typewriter and bash away at a speed I could only wonder at, being a pretty fast typist myself.

 Stella is famous for her book, "Migrant Women Workers - These are your rights''.
 As a journalist, I am in awe of her hard work and thorough methods.
 She describes how in writing this book she gathered and conducted something like 400 interviews, normally without a tape recorder or even taking a lot of notes, which could scare off the migrant women she was talking to.
 What a memory!
 She usually went to their homes at night or weekends- which gave her a double insight into their problems with public transport, and their existence with the wolf at the door in terms of low incomes for buying necessities.
 "As they spoke of all this, they themselves and those listening were often all close to tears."